 What steps and information are required to complete the Application to share in compensation from the Online News Act?

-Step 1: Determine whether your news business’s full time equivalent employee hours and freelance fees should be considered in the category of news broadcasting or news publishing.
+Step 1: Determine whether your news business’s full time equivalent employee hours should be considered in the category of news broadcasting or news publishing.
 Please consult and follow the FTE Calculation and Payment Distribution policy on our documents page.

-Step 2: Determine the amounts you may declare for full time equivalent employee hours and the total freelancer fees.
+Step 2: Determine the amounts you may declare for full time equivalent employee hours.
 Please consult and follow the FTE Calculation and Payment Distribution policy on our documents page.

 Step 3: Prepare the following information